TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 </li>
 <li>

-If the last column does not contain a pivot: write down the corresponding system of equations and express the variables in the pivot columns into the other variables (if any).
+If the last column does not contain a pivot, write down the corresponding system of equations and express the variables in the pivot columns into the other variables (if any).
 These other variables are free variables.

 </li>
 </ol>